Middle Fork of the Kaweah (Hospital Rock)

 Take-out: From Visalia, take Highway 198 thirty-five miles to Sequoia National Park.
 Enter the park.
 3 miles past the lodges look for Potwisha Day-Use.
 Park here.

-Put-in: Continue up Highway 198 for two miles to the turnout with the stone fence with a trail leading down to the river, or continue up a short way to Bucks Flat.
+Continue up Highway 198 for two miles to the turnout with the stone fence with a trail leading down to the river, or continue up a short way (like 200 yards) to the parking lot on the left for V-Slide and Little Niagara.
+Across the street there is a trail that leads quickly down to the water.
+Or, just across is a dirt road that leads in half a mile to a campground and Chuck Kern's slide.